Public Projects with Preferences and Predictions: Incorporating Predictions

-\paragraph{Incentive alignment.} We emphasize that any number of agents may participate in both mechanisms or in either one alone.
-Perhaps surprisingly, we only require two natural properties of an aggregation mechanism in order to prove welfare guarantees in equilibrium of the combined mechanism.
-These properties address the two possible incentive problems discussed above.
-First is the incentive of aggregators to manipulate the decision in order to gain higher prediction rewards. \begin{definition} An aggregation mechanism is \emph{alternative-independent} if a participant's net expected payment does not depend on which alternative $k$ is selected by the decisionmaking mechanism. \end{definition} We will see that an importance-weighting technique due to \cite{Chen11} allows one to achieve alternative-independence, so that prediction rewards are independent of the decisionmaking mechanism (at least in expectation).
+\paragraph{Incentive alignment.} Perhaps surprisingly, we only require two natural properties of an aggregation mechanism in order to prove welfare guarantees in equilibrium of the combined mechanism.
+These properties address the two possible incentive problems previously mentioned: a voter may manipulate the predictions in order to boost some alternatives' chances of being chosen, and a forecaster may manipulate the decisionmaking mechanism in order to increase the rewards for their predictions.
+First is the incentive of forecasters to manipulate the decision in order to gain higher prediction rewards. \begin{definition} An aggregation mechanism is \emph{alternative-independent} if the expected reward $u^{i,1}$ of any forecaster $i$ does not depend on the distribution $\vect{p}$ from which the final alternative is chosen, as long as $\vect{p}$ has full support. \end{definition} We will see that an importance-weighting technique due to \citet{Chen11} allows one to achieve alternative-independence, so that prediction rewards are independent of the decisionmaking mechanism (at least in expectation.)
+Under alternative independence, a forecaster does not gain increased information rewards by changing the decisionmaking mechanism's output $\vect{p}$ because her utility is now only a function of her prediction, i.e. $u^{i,1}(\vect{\hat{b}}^i)$.
+It follows that an agent's strategy $\sigma^{i,2}$ in any QTM subgame is to maximize utility in that complete-information subgame exactly as in Section \ref{sec:external-welfare}, when external welfare was fixed and known.

-Next is the incentive of decisionmakers to manipulate the predictions $\vect{\hat{B}}$ in order to boost the chances of their preferred alternative(s).
+Next is the incentive of decisionmakers to manipulate their predictions $\vect{\hat{b}}$ in order to boost the chances of their preferred alternative(s).
 In general, agents can gain from manipulating the estimated external welfare even at a cost.
-However, we will be able to show that the decisionmaking stage's welfare guarantees are robust to relatively small manipulations.
+However, we will be able to show that the QTM's welfare guarantees are robust to relatively small manipulations.
 Therefore, we only need that large manipulations are prohibitively costly.
 We formalize this costliness as follows.
-Say that a player in a game is \emph{$x$-best-responding} if they can improve their net expected payoff by at most $x$ by switching to another strategy. \begin{definition} In an aggregation mechanism, let $\vect{B}$ be the output of the mechanism if all agents are truthful and let $\vect{\hat{B}}$ be the output under strategic behavior.
-Given some $x > 0$ and $\alpha > 0$, we say the aggregation mechanism has a \emph{deviation bound} $\alpha x$ if, for all strategy profiles where all participants are $x$-best-responding,
+Say that a player is \emph{$x$-best-responding} in a game if they can improve their net expected payoff $u^i$ by at most $x$ by switching to another strategy. \begin{definition} In an aggregation mechanism, let $\vect{B^*}$ be the output of the mechanism if all forecasters are truthful and let $\vect{\hat{B}}$ be the output under strategic behavior.
+Given some $x > 0$ and $\alpha > 0$, we say the aggregation mechanism is $(\alpha, x)$-robust if, for all strategy profiles $\vec{\sigma}$ where all participants are $x$-best-responding,

 \end{definition}